 - slide 1 of 9

 If you’ve chosen to read Esperanza Rising with your class, you’re in luck.
 Not only is it a fantastic read for students, but there are a wealth of ideas and resources for teachers to explore.
-The good news is I’ve just made finding that wealth of ideas and resources a whole lot easier.
+The good news is that finding that wealth of ideas and resources is now a whole lot easier.